ingusmat/gist-viewer-sample/README.md

 ### The Mission
 To create a public gist viewer.

+### The TLDR
+1. Clone this repository
+2. Install dependencies with `npm install`
+3. Run the app with `npm start`
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### The Details
 Once finished, we should be able to search for a GitHub username and see all the public gists for that user.
 From each gist, we should be able to view all the files in that gist.
 To make things